-If the technician wishes, he can use an FM signal generator instead of the AM generator.
+If the technician wishes, he can use an f-m signal generator instead of the a-m generator.
 This will result in response curves similar to those obtained during an alignment procedure.

-The TV receiver can be divided into sections in much the same manner as the AM or FM receiver: RF amplifier, converter, video and sound IF amplifiers, and video and audio amplifiers.
-In addition, there are the circuits pertaining to vertical-and horizontal-sweep generation and synchronization.
+A television receiver can be divided into sections in much the same manner as the a-m or f-m receiver: r-f amplifier, converter, video and sound i-f amplifiers, and video and audio amplifiers.
+In addition, there are the circuits pertaining to vertical- and horizontalsweep generation and synchronization.
 Fig. 12-3 shows these various sections in a block diagram.
-The number of video IF and sound IF amplifier stages will vary with different makes and models of receivers and, therefore, will not necessarily agree with the number shown here.
+The number of video i-f and sound i-f amplifier stages will vary with different makes and models of receivers and, therefore, will not necessarily agree with the number shown here.

-One of the simplest ways of tracing the RF and video IF stages is to use a TV broadcast station as a signal source, if one can be received strongly.
-A demodulator probe should be used withthe oscilloscope.
-The detected video signal normally appears as in Fig. 12-4 and, of course, should get smaller in amplitude as one proceeds toward the RF section of the receiver.
+One of the simplest ways of tracing the r-f and video i-f stages is to use a television broadcast station as a signal source, if one can be received strongly.
+A demodulator probe should be used with the oscilloscope.
+The detected video signal normally appears as in Fig. 12-4 and, of course, should get smaller in amplitude as one proceeds toward the r-f section of the receiver.
 The oscilloscope sweep can be set to synchronize with either the vertical or horizontal sync pulses, but it is usually easier to use the vertical sync rate.
-The sweep rate for Fig. 12-4 was 30 cps.
+The sweep rate for Fig. 12-4 was 30 Hz.
 The waveform of Fig. 12-4 should also be visible through the video amplifier, up to the picture tube.
 It is unnecessary to use the demodulator probe in the stages following the video detector.